pa4080/spasov-me/README.md

 - [ ] Create to do list
 - [ ] Create my resources page, where to list my labs and projects...
 This could be special project type, where the card redirects to the resource - bud probably it will be better to be a separate view?
 - [ ] Allow file rename when it is not linked to a post?
-- [ ] Back to top button, with additional features, like in GameHub.
+- [x] Scroll to top button, with additional features, like in GameHub.

 - Redis
   - [x] FilesR2 index to Cache